Blue State (film): Production

 Anna Paquin, who plays the female lead, also served as executive producer of this film.

 Blue State was shot on location in Winnipeg (Paquin's hometown) and the border crossing at Emerson, in Manitoba in the spring of 2006.
 Principal photography wrapped in late April 2006 after a 20-day shoot.
 The film was the first and only work from Paquin Films, a production company formed by Paquin and her brother, Andrew.

 Reception

 Release

 Blue State premiered at the 2007 Tribeca Film Festival and, subsequently, was shown at the CineVegas Film Festival in the Diamond Discoveries section in June 2007.
+The film had its European Premiere in the international competition of the Zurich Film Festival in 2007.

 Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 40% based on 5 critics reviews.

 In his review for Variety, Robert Koehler said that "played winningly by Breckin Meyer and Anna Paquin — the pic plays as a breezy, human road movie, only to stumble on cliches and strained satire once it crosses the border."

 On its release in DVD format, David Cornelius from DVD Talk commented, "There are a lot of ham-fisted ideals flying about here, and it's all a bit too crudely processed for the movie's own good.
 But then Lewy lets the politics step out of the way and the characters to step back in, and we leave smiling."